Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "What do you want to talk about?"
 Rachel asked.

 Her voice was uncharacteristically quiet and vulnerable.
 Finn squeezed her shoulder and chanced a glance at the rest of them.
-They all looked expectantly between Jesse and Rachel, except for Quinn, who had her eyes trained on the brunette and her mouth set in a deep frown, all humor faded.
+They all looked expectantly between Jesse and Rachel, except for Quinn, who had her eyes trained on Rachel and her mouth set in a deep frown, all humor faded.

 "In private," Jesse said, glancing at the glowering glee club members.